brandizzi/input-device-indicator/README.md

 ![The icon of the application: an orange cat over a keyboard](inputdeviceindicator/resources/input-device-indicator.svg)

-This app is an indicator to enable you to disable and enable input devices.
+This app is an indicator to help you disable/enable input devices (such as keyboards, mouses and trackpads).

 ## How to Use